 A summer feed option for dryland conditions, Australian Purple Top was selected from the English-bred Mammoth Purple Top turnip as a certified alternative.
 With 12-14 weeks to mature, it is a high yielding choice and demonstrates improved drought and diamondback moth tolerance.
 APT has true leafy tops and large round bulbs.
 Sowing rate: 1-2 kg/ha

 Domain is a new generation, dry rot tolerant, yellow-fleshed swede.
 Domain is an early maturity traditional swede and is very similar in growth habit to Dominion in which it replaces.
+Maturity is 20-24 weeks.
+Sowing time September to November for a May to June grazing onwards.
 Sowing rate: 0.75-1 kg/ha alone 0.5 kg/ha in a mix

 New York Turnip